spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Input
 -----
 The input data are calibrated and potentially resampled 2D images or 3D cubes.
-The format should be a
+The format should be a `~stdatamodels.jwst.datamodels.CubeModel`, `~stdatamodels.jwst.datamodels.SlitModel`, `~stdatamodels.jwst.datamodels.IFUCubeModel`,
+`~stdatamodels.jwst.datamodels.ImageModel`, `~stdatamodels.jwst.datamodels.MultiSlitModel`,
-CubeModel, SlitModel, IFUCubeModel, ImageModel, MultiSlitModel, or a ModelContainer.
+or a `~jwst.datamodels.container.ModelContainer`.
 For some JWST modes this is usually a resampled product, such as the "s2d" products for MIRI LRS fixed-slit, NIRSpec fixed-slit, and NIRSpec MOS, or the "s3d" products for MIRI MRS and NIRSpec IFU.
-For other modes that are not resampled (e.g. MIRI LRS slitless, MIRI WFSS, NIRISS SOSS, NIRSpec BOTS, and NIRCam and NIRISS WFSS), this will be a "cal" or "calints" product.
+For other modes that are not resampled (e.g., MIRI LRS slitless, MIRI WFSS, NIRISS SOSS, NIRSpec BOTS, and NIRCam and NIRISS WFSS), this will be a "cal" or "calints" product.
 For modes that have multiple slit instances (NIRSpec fixed-slit and MOS, WFSS),